HimiJain/HimiJain.github.io/index.md

 # About Me

-I am currently pursuing my M.S. under the supervision of [Dr. Chester Rebeiro](http://www.cse.iitm.ac.in/~chester/) in the Department of Computer Science and Engineering (C.S.E), Indian Institute of Technology (IIT) Madras.
-My primary research area is Side Channel Attack on Cryptographic Algorithms using hardwares like cache memory.
-Currently I am working on Last Level Cache side channel attack and optimiztion of these atacks.
+I recently completed my masters in Computer Science at IIT Madras, and have now joined Flipkart.
+My research work is about cache timing side-channel attacks on cryptographic algorithms, and it proposes the optimisations of such timing attacks on the processor’s last level cache memory (LLC).
+I also like spending my time making art and craftworks.

 # Education
+* MS (Computer Science and Engineering) from IIT Madras, Chennai in 2019

 * B.Tech (Computer Science and Engineering) from Dr. AITH, Kanpur in 2016.